shivamjadon/prateekpunetha.dev/2019-8-24-material-ocean.md

 image: /assets/images/ocean.png
 ---

-Nowdays I am using Material Ocean theme like literally everywhere for every apps I am using it as theme and I have became a huge fan of material ocean theme
+Nowdays I am using Material Ocean theme like literally everywhere for every apps and I have became a huge fan of material ocean theme
 Here aere some pictures and info about it.

 ###### Homescreen: